codaamok/Get-CMUnusedSources/README.md

 - Surpress the use of Write-Progress.
 - Output a log file, enable log rotation, set a maximum log file size and how many rotated log files to keep.
 - Export the array that's returned by the script to file.
 You can reimport it later using `Import-Clixml`.
 - Export the result to HTML, and thanks to [PSWriteHTML](https://github.com/EvotecIT/PSWriteHTML), from there you can export to CSV/PDF/XSLX.
+See an example of the HTML report [here](https://www.cookadam.co.uk/Get-CMUnusedSources_ExampleHTMLReport.html).
 - The script uses runspaces so you can control how many threads are concurrently used.

 ## Examples